sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ### Abstract

 We propose a new technique for the **automatic generation of optimal ad-hoc ansätze for classification by using quantum support vector machine -kernel methods-**.
 This efficient method is based on NSGA-II multiobjective genetic algorithms which allow both maximize the accuracy and minimize the ansatz size.
 It is demonstrated the validity of the technique by a practical example with a **non-linear dataset**, interpreting the resulting circuit and its outputs.
-We also show other application fields of the technique that reinforce the validity of the method, and a comparison with classical classifiers in order to understand the advantages of using quantum machine learning.
+We also show other application fields of the technique that reinforce the validity of the method, and a comparison with classical classifiers to understand the advantages of using quantum machine learning.

 * This work has also been presented in the *2nd European Quantum Technologies Conference* (Virtual Conference, Dublin, Ireland) in Poster format: https://az659834.vo.msecnd.net/eventsairwesteuprod/production-abbey-public/9641064fd4a342ab9c4d81cf221ac4dd